 5. Which Word Is It?

 Get points for making words!
 This educational game makes you think as you put word parts together.
-Kids are able to see how different word parts can make different words.
+Kids can see how different word parts can make different words.
 This game improves phonics, vocabulary, and word attack skills.

 You can get this printable card game in our Reading Program or our Spelling Program.
 Don’t like printing?
 We also include games in the print material box.
 This is just one of the games you will get in our programs’ reading and spelling curriculum for 3rd to 8th grade.
 We also have different educational games for younger kids (kindergarten to 2nd grade) to work on phonics and word-building skills.

 This game is great for working on your visual perception skills.
 There are cards with different colors, shadings, shapes, and the number of shapes.
 You try to make ‘sets’ of three cards where each feature is either the same or completely different.
 There are no turns in this game.
 Everyone tries to make sets of cards at the same time.

 5th Grade to Adult